TeXitoi/keyberon/README.md

 firmware.

 It is exposed as a library giving you the different building blocks to create a featureful keyboard firmware.
-As the different functionality are interconected by the user of the crate, you can use only the parts you are interested in or easily insert your own code in between.
+As the different functionality are interconnected by the user of the crate, you can use only the parts you are interested in or easily insert your own code in between.